hexaeight/Documentation/docs.md

 * * *

+# Mobile Application

+## PlayStores

+HexaEight Authenticator can be installed for Andorid from [Google Play Store](https://play.google.com/store/apps/details?id=com.companyname.hexaeightauth) as well as for iOS from [Apple Play Store](https://apps.apple.com/in/app/hexaeight-authenticator/id1584547289)

+Additional Instructions are available [HERE](https://www.hexaeight.com/docs/quick-instructions.html)

-# Best Practices To Protect Authentication Tokens
+## Best Practices To Protect Authentication Tokens

 We outline the best practices for users to follow when using our Mobile Application so that they can safeguard themselves against malicious attacks targeted at them.